 Next, pick the bases you want to connect.
 First, choose the central content catalog.
 Second, pick another internal content database.
 In this example, I’ve connected a base called “Content Funnel List,” which the marketing team uses to track blog posts and gated assets.

-Now, it’s time to choose your flow direction.
 This will define where new records can be created.
 You’ll want to build a one-way flow, going from the “Content Funnel List” base to your content catalog.
+You’ll still be able to sync your fields bidirectionally, but for now we’re going to tell Airtable that we only want to create new records in one of our bases.

 Why?
 If you build a two-way flow, any new records in your content catalog would be carried over to the “Blog posts” base, meaning content from other teams would wind up there.
 All you want is for new records in “Blog posts” to have matching records in your content catalog, but not the other way around.

 You could choose to filter records by assigned user, dropdown fields, and more.
-However, that’s not necessary for this use case.
+However, that’s not necessary for this particular use case.
+So all you need to do here is confirm.

 Make sure your fields are mapped for two-way updates.
 Even if you only want new records created in your content catalog, you want the ability to make changes in either base.
 This can allow other teams to leave feedback on specific pieces of content, update broken links, and so on.